 Innerspring mattresses may begin to sag quite quickly, typically between 3 and 5 years of use.
-The coil systems can also breakdown.
+The coil systems can also break down.
 When this happens, the coils stick up toward the surface of the mattress and cause painful pressure points for the sleeper.
-These mattresses also lack the contouring effect of a foam mattress, therefore, they do not offer a supportive and restorative sleep.
+These mattresses also lack the contouring effect of a foam mattress.
+So, they do not offer a supportive and restorative sleep.

 Lastly, the bounce of the coil system prohibits motion isolation.
 If you sleep with a partner, you will likely feel their movements as they toss and turn throughout the night or as they get out and into bed.

 A hybrid mattress uses both innerspring coils and either memory foam or latex foam.
 To be considered a true hybrid, they must have at least 3 inches of foam.
 The foam layer of most hybrid mattresses is located on the top of the mattress where it can provide the most comfort and support.
 The support layer of most hybrid mattresses is made of individually wrapped innerspring coils.